Graflinger/Azure-ML-Engineer-Udacity-2/README.md

 The endpoint got consumed using the endpoint.py script, which is located in the starter_files folder

 ## Create, Publish and Consume a Pipeline
+Using the python SDK to create a ML Pipeline

 ## Documentation